Teaching a Protein LLM with Reinforcement Learning: The Gradient Routing Problem

 The text-only model, starting from its eval_loss=1.207 SFT checkpoint (the worse SFT model), rapidly learned to generate well-formatted, accurate structure quality assessments.
 Over training, its mean reward climbed to 0.832, with near-perfect format compliance (format bonus 0.099 out of 0.1) and remarkably well-calibrated pLDDT predictions (79.1 predicted vs 79.7 actual – within 1% of ground truth).

-The MLP model, despite its dramatically superior SFT performance (eval_loss 0.361), stalled at a much lower reward.
-Its standard GRPO configuration reached only 0.582 mean reward, with format compliance stuck at 65% and systematically underestimating pLDDT (67.9 predicted vs 79.7 actual – off by 15%).
+The MLP model, despite its dramatically superior SFT performance (eval_loss 0.361), showed lower reward in its initial GRPO configuration: 0.582 mean reward, with format compliance stuck at 65% and systematically underestimating pLDDT (67.9 predicted vs 79.7 actual – off by 15%).
+A separate MLP run with different hyperparameters reached 0.780, narrowing the gap — but the text-only model still led, and the gradient analysis below explains why.

 Let me emphasize how counterintuitive this is.
-The model that better understands proteins (as measured by SFT loss) is worse at learning to reason about them through RL.
+The model with better SFT performance (as measured by eval_loss) is worse at learning through RL.
 The model with cruder protein representations (raw text tokens) learns faster and reaches higher reward.

 Diagnosing the Problem: Follow the Gradients